-High quality cancer care requires coordination among multiple groups of clinicians and staff at all levels of the medical organizations involved in the patient's care - teambased care.
+High quality cancer care requires coordination among multiple groups of clinicians and staff at all levels of the medical organizations involved in the patient's care - team-based care.
 Clear communication and transparent, defined roles and responsibilities help ensure that care needs are addressed and timely decisions are made.
 Eight hallmarks of effective teams have been described that are applicable to team-based care in the oncology practice: communication, cooperation, coordination, cohesion, collective efficacy, collective identity, cognition, and coaching.
 The Oncology Medical Home practice prioritizes team-based care.

 The practice has clear position descriptions for all members of the team and outlines roles and responsibilities, both in general for specific duties with a focus on interaction between team members.
 Communication in the practice is prioritized with clear and standardized documentation in the electronic medical record and the use of regularly scheduled team huddles or other methods as a communication and patient safety tool.
-The practice also has an ongoing process in place to discuss and assess team functioning which is reviewed by the OOC at least annually.
+The practice also has an ongoing process in place to discuss and assess team functioning which is reviewed by the Oncology Medical Home Oversight Committee (OOC) at least annually.

-- Policies and procedures that require: 1) standardize position descriptions, roles and responsibilities for all staff; 2) team huddles or other methods as communication and patient safety tool - frequency, staff required to attend, issues discussed; and 3) ongoing process to assess team functioning with review by the OOC at least annually. - Policies to be provided at time of application and observed/reviewed at site visit; annual report reviewed at site visit.
+Policies and procedures that require: 1) standardize position descriptions, roles and responsibilities for all staff; 2) team huddles or other methods as communication with frequency, staff required to attend, and issues discussed; 3) patient safety tool used to assess and evaluate risks, preventive measures, and CQI; and 4) ongoing process to assess team functioning and well-being with review by the OOC at least annually.